 Passionate but not out of control, furious, but not homicidal—somehow, I got the balance right on the next take.”

 Carmen Jones premiered at New York’s Rivoli Theater on October 28, 1954.
 With Vivian in attendance, it was an emotional experience for the two sisters, who recognized the significance of Dottie’s achievement.
-Vivian would even cry when, before the premiere, the two sisters witnessed Dorothy’s image being put up above the theater to advertise the film.
-As Vivian would share,
+Vivian even cried when, before the premiere, the two sisters witnessed Dorothy’s image being put up above the theater to advertise the film.
+As Vivian shared,

 “I was crying and she LOVED it….She told EVERYBODY!
 She’d pick up the phone and say, ‘ You know Vivi was crying when she saw my body going up in front of the theatre.’”

 Overall, Carmen Jones was a critical and financial success.
-Dorothy Dandridge would uniformly receive praise and accolades for her performance, including the revered Best Actress Oscar nomination, making her the first African American actress to do so.
-(The Oscar that year would ultimately go to Grace Kelly for The Country Girl (1954).)
+Dorothy Dandridge uniformly received praise and accolades for her performance, including the revered Best Actress Oscar nomination, making her the first black actress to do so.
+(The Oscar that year ultimately went to Grace Kelly for The Country Girl (1954).)

-Dandridge mania continued to grow both in the US and abroad.
-Dorothy was invited to the Cannes Film Festival in May of 1955, where Carmen Jones would be shown in a special screening.
-Copyright issues with the Bizet estate meant the film could not compete in the festival, and could not be shown on French soil, so Carmen was screened on a US aircraft carrier in the waters surrounding the resort town.
-Festival attendees, anxious to get a glimpse of Dorothy in real life and see the film, made the Carmen Jones screening the showstopping, sold out event at the festival that year.
+After the premiere of Carmen Jones, Dandridge mania continued to grow both in the US and abroad.
+Dorothy was invited to the Cannes Film Festival in May of 1955, where Carmen Jones was shown in a special screening.
+Copyright issues with the Bizet estate meant the film could not compete in the festival, and could not be shown on French soil.
+So Carmen Jones was screened on a US aircraft carrier in the waters surrounding the resort town.
+Festival attendees were anxious to catch a glimpse of Dorothy in real life and see the film, making the Carmen Jones screening the showstopping, sold out event of the festival that year.

 Take a moment to watch this candid footage of Dorothy at the 1955 Cannes Film Festival.
-I can’t get over her gorgeous walk!
-Dottie was so popular at the festival that even her strolling at the beach was news!
+Dottie was so popular at Cannes that even her taking a stroll at the beach was news.

-In an interview at the time, Dorothy would credit her daughter Lynn as being the motivator behind the success she now enjoyed:
+In an interview at the time, Dorothy credited her daughter Lynn as the motivator behind the success she now enjoyed: